Trusts Act 2019. The Final Countdown

 If you are a settlor, trustee or appointor of a Trust and you:

-- Have any concerns about how the Trust Act will impact on you; or
+- Have any concerns about how the Trusts Act will impact on you; or

-- Need help understanding the Trust Act; then
+- Need help understanding the Trusts Act; then